 Bitcoin blockchain has its own set of constraints to be widely useful for applications that are based on this technology because of the size limit of 1 MB per block, cost of transactions, speed with the algorithm confirmations, transaction fees, it is slow, expensive and has scaling limitations.

-Blockchain Technology Types
+Blockchain Development Types

 Public Chain (Bitcoin, Ehtereum):